Meera Jasmine: Tamil, Telugu and Kannada

 Meera Jasmine's Tamil debut was Run, directed by Lingusamy, which became a high success in Tamil Nadu and made her a sought-after actress.
 The success of Run and gave her the chance to work with the established actors of the Tamil film industry.Though her successive films did not fare as well, she was noticed by director Mani Ratnam who gave her a role in Aayutha Ezhuthu.
 She later appeared in N. Lingusamy's Sandakozhi and SS Stanley's Mercury Pookkal.
 Her latest Tamil film, Mambattiyan got released in December 2011.

 Meera Jasmine became noted in the Telugu film industry with Run, the dubbed version of the same-titled Tamil film.
 She was seen in the Telugu films in 2004 with Ammayi Bagundi and Gudumba Shankar, also entered Kannada cinema by co-starring with Puneet Rajkumar in Maurya.
 Her Kannada film Arasu again with Puneet Rajkumar and Ramya was a hit.
 Her other Kannada films include Devaru Kotta Thangi and Ijjodu.
 Ijjodu, in which she played Chenni, a Basavi woman, who ends up becoming a sex worker, was screened at four prestigious domestic film festivals and garnered critical acclaim.

 Meera Jasmine's biggest commercial success in Telugu remains Bhadra with Ravi Teja in the male lead.
 Her other Telugu films are Raraju, Maharadhi, Yamagola Malli Modalayindi, Gorintaku and Maa Ayana Chanti Pilladu, in which she is paired for a second time with Sivaji.

 Personal life

 In 2008, she said in an interview that she will be marrying Mandolin Rajesh, "but not for the next two or three years".
-Meera married to Anil John Titus on 9 February 2014 who works as an engineer in Dubai.
+On 9 February 2014, Meera married Anil John Titus, who works as an engineer in Dubai.

 Controversy

 In 2006, she offered prayers at Rajarajeshwara Temple at Taliparamba in Kerala where the entry of non-Hindus is prohibited.
-This led to a controversy and sparked off a protest by Hindu devotees.
+This led to a controversy and sparked a protest by Hindu devotees.
 Later, she paid ₹10000 as penalty to the temple authorities to conduct the purification rituals.

 In 2008, she faced an unofficial ban in the Malayalam film industry issued by the Association of Malayalam Movie Artists (AMMA), after she refused to shoot for Twenty:20, a film distributed by actor Dileep for AMMA.
 Meera however said that she was not aware of a ban and that she was continuing shooting for Malayalam films.